Seeding (sports): FA Cup

-There is limited seeding in the FA Cup, in that clubs from higher divisions enter the draw at later rounds, but are not kept apart within that round.
-The third round proper, when top divisions enter, typically features a few matchups between Premier League sides.
+In contrast to tournaments like the World Cup or Champions League, there is limited seeding in the FA Cup.
+In the FA Cup, clubs from higher divisions in the English football league system enter the draw at later rounds, but they are not kept apart within that round.
+This means that top-tier clubs, such as those from the Premier League, may face each other in the early rounds.
+The third round proper, when clubs from the top divisions enter, typically features a few matchups between Premier League sides.